Chris Evans (actor)

 Christopher Robert Evans (born June 13, 1981) is an American actor.
-He gained worldwide recognition for portraying Captain America in various Marvel Cinematic Universe films, from Captain America: The First Avenger (2011) to Avengers: Endgame (2019).
-His work in the franchise established him as one of the world's highest-paid actors.
-Evans's films as a leading actor have grossed $11.4 billion worldwide, making him one of the highest-grossing film stars of all time.
+His films as a leading performer have grossed $11.4 billion worldwide, making him one of the highest-grossing film stars of all time and one of the world's highest-paid actors.
+His accolades include nominations for two Critics' Choice Awards and a Drama League Award.

-He began his career with roles in television series such as Opposite Sex in 2000.
-Following appearances in several teen films, including 2001's Not Another Teen Movie, he gained further attention for his portrayal of Marvel Comics character the Human Torch in Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).
-Evans made further appearances in film adaptations of comic books and graphic novels: TMNT (2007), Scott Pilgrim vs. the World (2010), and Snowpiercer (2013).
+After a number of early roles, Evans gained recognition for portraying Johnny Storm / Human Torch in the superhero films Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).
+He achieved global stardom for portraying Steve Rogers / Captain America in the Marvel Cinematic Universe (MCU), beginning with Captain America: The First Avenger (2011) and appearing in eleven films for the franchise; he was twice nominated for the Critics' Choice Award for Best Actor in an Action Movie.
+He made further appearances in adaptations of comic books and graphic novels: TMNT (2007), Scott Pilgrim vs. the World (2010), Snowpiercer (2013), Scott Pilgrim Takes Off (2023), and Deadpool & Wolverine (2024).

 Aside from comic book roles, Evans has starred in the drama Gifted (2017), the mystery film Knives Out (2019), the television miniseries Defending Jacob (2020), and the action films The Gray Man (2022) and Red One (2024).
-He also voiced Buzz Lightyear in Lightyear (2022), and Lucas Lee in the animated series Scott Pilgrim Takes Off (2023), reprising his live-action role.

-Evans made his directorial debut in 2014 with the romantic drama Before We Go, which he also produced and starred in.
-Evans made his Broadway debut in the 2018 revival of Kenneth Lonergan's play Lobby Hero, which earned him a Drama League Award nomination.
+He made his directorial debut in 2014 with the romantic drama Before We Go, which he also produced and starred in.
+His Broadway debut in the 2018 revival of Kenneth Lonergan's play Lobby Hero earned him a Drama League Award nomination.

 Early life

 Christopher Robert Evans was born on June 13, 1981, in Boston, Massachusetts, and grew up in the nearby town of Sudbury.
 His mother, Lisa (née Capuano), is an artistic director at the Concord Youth Theater, and his father, Bob, is a dentist.
 His father is of Irish descent, while his mother is of half Irish and half Italian descent.
 His parents divorced in 1999.

-Evans has two sisters, Carly and Shanna, and a brother, actor Scott Evans.
+Evans has two sisters, Carly and Shanna, and a brother, Scott.
 He and his siblings were raised Catholic.
-Their uncle, Mike Capuano, served as mayor of Somerville from 1990 to 1999, and as a U.S. Representative from 1999 to 2019.
+Their uncle, Mike Capuano, served as mayor of Somerville, Massachusetts, from 1990 to 1999, and as a US Representative from 1999 to 2019.

 He enjoyed musical theater as a child, and attended acting camp.
 He played Randolph MacAfee in the musical Bye Bye Birdie.
 He and siblings also performed in front of relatives during Christmases, recalling that being onstage "felt like home."
 Before starting his senior year of high school, Evans spent the summer in New York City, and took classes at the Lee Strasberg Theatre and Film Institute.
 Evans graduated from Lincoln-Sudbury Regional High School in 1999.
 He was a schoolmate of Jeremy Strong.
+His first acting gig outside of community theater was for Eric Ogden's short film Paper Boy, which he received via Backstage.